 Waihi’s Trilogy Events created the Trail Trilogy in 2017.
 The vision was to get people of all ages active, and to promote the Hauraki Region through the Rail Trail.
 The event has attracted over 500 entrants each year, and is expected to grow due to its appeal to runners and walkers of all ages.

-The onslaught of Covid-19 put pay to this year’s event, however the epic day will return on Sunday 12 September 2021 with bells and whistles.
-In the meantime, we caught up with Event Director, Mark Samson to hear more about the initiative, ask which race tickles his fancy, and to discover where he’s headed next in our backyard.
+The onslaught of Covid-19 put pay to both the 2020 and 2021 event, however the epic day will return on Sunday 11 September 2022.
+In the meantime, we caught up with Event Director, Mark Samson to hear more about the initiative and find out which race tickles his fancy.

 A The original Trail Trilogy was the brainchild of our local Sport Waikato Hauraki regional co-ordinators.
 The team successfully managed the event for three years before we (Trilogy Events) opened the re-formatted event in 2017.
 We decided to take it on for several reasons; we’re passionate about getting people active, we love events and we were keen to promote the Hauraki District and the Rail Trail.
 We also wanted to be able to help stimulate businesses associated with the trail through the event.
 We believed The Hauraki Rail Trail provided the perfect infrastructure/environment to appeal to both trail runners and road runners, and it covers the whole gamut of popular running event distances.